HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 | Jim & Mary     | **0.75** |

 ### Reflection
-Visual and mathematical artefacts showed how to segment unlabeled data and compare binary features—skills vital for profiling, anomaly detection, and recommender systems.
+Clustering and similarity analysis are core to machine learning where patterns emerge without labels.
+Using visual and mathematical artefacts, I learned to segment data and compare binary features—skills vital for profiling, anomaly detection, and recommendations.

 ---